Get your Trail Passes

 Cabin & Restrooms

 Teacup Nordic’s Ray Garey Cabin is a heated day-use cabin for all skiers to use for warming up, stowing extra gear or having a snack out of the weather.
-Two sheltered and regularly-maintained restrooms (pit toilets) are located near the cabin.
-There is no running water at Teacup Nordic.
+Regularly-maintained restrooms (pit toilets) are available near the cabin.
+There is no running water or electricity at Teacup Nordic.

 Rentals & Lessons

 Rental equipment is not available at Teacup Nordic Ski Area.
 We recommend renting or purchasing Nordic skiing equipment at one of our local ski shops listed on the Nordic Skiing Resources page.

 Skiing with Kids